vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ... example of managing a local VistA's Id for a common concept, "PSH OERR" (ie/ among the links) ... supports lookup ...

 ![RM_3_ORQPT_DEFAULT_LIST_SOURCE](images/RM_3_ORQPT_DEFAULT_LIST_SOURCE.png)

-... add in wednesday clinic ... gets from ???
-44?
-See Patient Select ...